What are the attributes that make a great CEO?

 When two black men were wrongly arrested in a Starbucks in Philadelphia in 2018, due mainly to racial profiling on behalf of the employees and manager, the coffee house giant suddenly found itself at the center of a heated argument about racism.
 Such was its magnitude, the event threatened to damage the reputation, and maybe even future, of Starbucks indefinitely.

-However, for the most part, Starbucks avoided any long-term damage thanks to CEO Kevin R. Johnson, who followed the McKinsey rulebook to a tee.
+However, for the most part, Starbucks avoided any long-term damage thanks to CEO Kevin R. Johnson, who chose that moment to demonstrate sterling crisis leadership.

 - First, he apologized – sincerely, unreservedly and on multiple occasions.